mdcoker/HackerNewsApiChallenge/README.md

 ## Running Locally

-Navigate to the directory below this one, Hacker-News-App/, and run:
+Navigate to the directory below this one, Hacker-News-App/, and build it:

+> dotnet build

+Then run it:

 > dotnet run